StephenDataStax/dsbank-coreandsearch/README.md

 Dataset: [dsbank.csv](https://github.com/StephenDataStax/dsbank-coreandsearch/blob/master/dsbank.csv)

-# Starting DSE with Search enabled

-Invoke the cqlsh client to interact with the database:

-`clqsh`

 # Creating schema with the CREATE KEYSPACE command

 Keyspaces (or schemas) are the highest-level object in the database.
 They store a collection of tables or views.
 The keyspace determines how the data is distributed (in which data centers, geographic or cloud), and the level of replication and fault-tolerance the data should have.
 In this example, we have a single data center with a replication factor of 3 (3 copies of the data).

-`CREATE KEYSPACE dsbank WITH REPLICATION = {'class' : 'SimpleStrategy', 'replication_factor' : 3};`
+`CREATE KEYSPACE if not exists dsbank WITH REPLICATION = {'class' : 'SimpleStrategy', 'replication_factor' : 3};`

+Note: The dsbank keyspae has already been created for this demo.

 The use keyspace command can set the default keyspace for the session: